MattTS01/Quake-III-Arena-D3D11-HDR/README.md

 - r_maxcll - sets the max content luminance in cd/m^2
 - r_maxfall - sets the max frame average luminance in cd/m^2

+# Installation Instructions

+Copy the release zip into your Quake 3 directory.
+Make sure HDR is enabled in Windows and then run quake3hdr.exe.
+Will require Windows 10 editions recent enough to support HDR.
+You can edit the HDR related CVARS in autoexec.cfg to match your display's specification or to your liking.

 # Quake 3: Arena NT #